-This morning as I stood at the sink, preparing our special meal to celebrate the start of Chinese New Year, my mind wandered back to my childhood and the traditions I grew up with.
+This morning as I stood at the sink, thinking about our special meal to celebrate the start of Chinese New Year tomorrow, my mind wandered back to my childhood and the traditions I grew up with.
 As we usher in a new year, I often wonder if I’m doing a good job of imparting these traditions to my own children who are American born Chinese just like me.

 When I was younger, the orange and tangerine exchange always seemed a bit silly.
 We’d visit my grandparents or another friend or relative with our bag of oranges and tangerines and they’d give us one too.
 We’d always come home with about the same number as we took but as my mother always explained, it was more the significance of the act of giving rather than getting rid of the fruit itself.